krisztianszenasi/beetroot/README.md

 ### Function definitions

-Functions can be defined via the `fun` keyword followed by the functions name.
+Functions can be defined via the `fun` keyword followed by the name of the function.
 Arguments must have type declarations.
-The return value is optional.
-The return statement will be checked accordingly.
-It has to be closed with the `end` keyword.
+The return value is optional, the return statement will be checked accordingly.
+The declaration has to be closed with the `end` keyword.

 ```
 fun foo(bar: int, baz: dec) -> int: